Healthy Homes Assessment Linden

 Linden Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement to all Linden and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement to all Linden and New Zealand rental homes where it is reasonably practicable to put in.

-• Landlords and property managers must keep records that prove conformance with any Healthy Homes Standard that apply or will be applicable during the tenancy of your rental home.
+• Landlords and property managers must keep records of their the compliance with any Healthy Homes Standard that apply or will be in force to the rental property.

-• Private landlords and property managers have to make sure their rental properties conform to the Healthy Homes Standard within 90 days of a renewal, new or a change in Tenancy.
+• Property managers and private landlords have to make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of a renewal, new or a change in lease.

-• All boarder houses (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

 From 1 July 2023

-• All houses rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All houses let by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes